router-protocol/router-ctf/README.md

 - Write the solutions in the test files insde the test folder, for each challenge.

+- Expected goal of each challenge is to set the flag boolean to 'true'

 # Challenges :
 1. Impersonator